VSyrpas/seat_reservation_library/scr/code in python.md

 I can not reveale the university.
-However , I captured the project in the file "project reveale".

 # Step 1 :